Whale Watching Iceland Guide

 Morning Tours Offer Calmer Seas

 Wind typically builds throughout the day in Iceland.
 Morning departures (8:00–10:00) generally offer the smoothest conditions, which means less seasickness risk and often better whale activity.
-Afternoon tours are fine too, but if you are at all concerned about rough water, go early.

-• IceWhale membership — the Icelandic Whale Watching Association sets ethical standards for the industry.
+Many operators offer a free second trip if no whales are spotted.
+Also look for IceWhale membership — the Icelandic Whale Watching Association sets ethical standards for the industry.

 Pricing